One True Need

 That's simply impossible.
 Unsustainable.
 No matter what story we tell ourselves about untapped sources of oil or higher-yield crops or improved energy efficiency, the Earth is finite.
 That means its resources – even if some currently remain undiscovered – are finite.

 How is it possible for us to think that our lifestyle can continue as it is?
 Why are we so unaware of reality?

-Maybe it's because we spend so much time with machines, so much time inside buildings and cars, so much time surrounded by asphalt and cement.
+Maybe it's because we spend so much time with machines, so much time inside buildings and cars, so much time surrounded by asphalt and concrete.
 We breathe mechanically heated and cooled air, and most of the sounds we hear each day come from a computer, TV, or radio.

+Dear aspiring minimalist – decluttering is not enough.
 It's not enough to declutter our homes and streamline our schedules.
 We have to go further, and change our thinking.